Today, we will begin by reading very familiar scriptures. Hardly a Feast goes by that we do not read these. It says in Deuteronomy 14:

 We rejoice in the clever things that men are able to do with their inventions.

 Psalm 19:1-4 (NIV) The heavens declare the glory of God; the skies proclaim the work of His hands.
 Day after day they pour forth speech; night after night they reveal knowledge.
 They have no speech, they use no words; no sound is heard from them.
 Yet their voice goes out into all the earth, their words into the ends of the world.

 And this is why God says that mankind is without excuse for knowing a great deal about Him, and standing in fear of Him.
 Because, what He has made is so obvious, and so awesome, that we cannot avoid it!
 But, we do!
 And we miss out on the proper concept of God.

 Now I know you have heard things like this before, but I want to remind you.

 The universe that God has created is so immense, but it is that very immensity that is intended by Him to help us to understand how big He thinks!
-How far in the future He is thinking, how powerful this One, who has made all these things, placed these things in the Heavens where they are, and knows the name of every single one of them!
+How far in the future He is thinking, how powerful this One, who has made all these things, placed these things in the heavens where they are, and knows the name of every single one of them!
 I forget my kid's names (I have seven).

 The sun is the nearest star.
 The next one is 4.3 light-years away.
 Light travels at 186,282 miles per second.
-That's 670 million miles an hour.
+That is 670 million miles an hour.
 Jetliners travel at about 500 miles per hour.
 If you went to the moon by jetliner, it would take you 19 days with no stops.
 Light gets there in 1.3 seconds!